smillier/HeatBed_Temp_Controler/README.md

 The script is also in this repo.

-A relay control was added to the original script in a dirty code, it's just an example as it shuts off at 21°C. Either ajust this value in the code, either ajust the code to make it variable ;)
+A relay control was added to the arduino sketch in a dirty code, it's just an example as it shuts off at 21Â°C. Either ajust this value in the code, either ajust the code to make it variable ;)

 ![Arduino_Controler](hbcontroler.jpg)